mark-watson/Java-AI-Book/manuscript/nlp.md

 The material in this chapter is dated but still useful.
 It is dated because deep learning networks now far surpass the capabilities of statistical and symbolic NLP.
 The material is still useful in my projects but I often prefer the OpenNLP library (that mostly used Maximum Entropy models) that we cover in the next chapter and for very difficult NLP problems like coreference resolution (or anaphora resolution) I use deep learning models like BERT.
 If you use Python then I strongly recommend the **spaCy** library for NLP.

-Deep learning is apparently "eating" the AI world but I firmly believe in hybrid systems stand the best chance of getting us to real artificial general intelligence (AGI) - time will tell.
+Deep learning is apparently "eating" the AI world but I firmly believe that hybrid systems stand the best chance of getting us to real artificial general intelligence (AGI) - time will tell.
 Many experts in AI believe that deep learning only takes us so far, and in order to reach general artificial intelligence we will use some form of hybrid deep learning, symbolic AI, and probabalistic systems.
-That said, there are deep learning specialists who predict the their favored technology will probably be sufficient to get to AGI.
+That said, there are deep learning specialists who predict their favored technology will probably be sufficient to get to AGI.

 ## Overview of the NLP  Library and Running the Examples